The doctor will not pass – Newspaper Kommersant No. 8 (7453) dated 01/18/2023

 At the same time, almost all participants in the study (87.9%) knew that the frequent and incorrect use of antibacterial drugs reduces their effectiveness and is dangerous.

-According to the experts of TsNIIOIZ, the respondents had the most complete information about the side effects and safety of taking antibacterial drugs.
+According to the experts of TsNIIOIZ, the respondents had the most complete information regarding the side effects and safety of taking antibacterial drugs.
 However, the majority of respondents believed that antibiotics kill viruses and are also effective in ARVI (colds) – 41.6%.
 In addition, more than half did not know that the incorrect use of antibacterial drugs causes a decrease in the effectiveness of treatment not only for themselves, but also for other people (60.5%).

 The authors of the study conclude that, taking into account the use of antibacterial drugs not prescribed by a doctor, as well as in cases of interruption of the full course of antibiotics, 43.1% of respondents were at risk of developing antibiotic resistance.